How to Make a Will in Nevada

 8. Store your will safely.

 If you die without a will in Nevada, your property will be distributed according to state "intestacy" laws.
-Nevada's intestacy law gives your property to your closest relatives, beginning with your spouse and children.
-If you have neither a spouse nor children, your grandchildren or parents will get your property.
-This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, cousins, nieces, and nephews.
+Nevada's intestacy law gives your property to your closest relatives, beginning with your spouse, children, and parents.
+This list of inheritors continues with increasingly distant relatives.
 If the court exhausts this list to find that you have no living relatives by blood or marriage, the state will take your property.

-Do I Need a Lawyer to Make a Will in Nevada?
+Can I Make My Own Will in Nevada?

-No. You can make your own will in Nevada, using Nolo's Quicken WillMaker.
+Yes.
+You can make your own will in Nevada, using Nolo's Quicken WillMaker & Trust.
 However, you might want to consult a lawyer in some situations.
 For example, if you think that your will might be contested or you have especially complicated goals, you should talk with an attorney.
 See Do I Need an Attorney to Make My Estate Plan?

 To make a will in Nevada, you must be: